Boxing day in Jamaica

 (Charlotte, NC)

-I know many countries have different meaning to this holiday, but I never knew the meaning and why we celebrate it.
+I know many countries have different meanings to this holiday, but I never knew the meaning and why we celebrate it.

 "BOXING DAY, which falls on the first weekday after Christmas, has nothing to do with gory fist fights.